neondatabase/website/content/docs/connect/connection-pooling.md

   - /docs/get-started-with-neon/connection-pooling
 ---

+Neon supports connection pooling using PgBouncer, enabling up to 10,000 concurrent connections.
+This topic describes Neon's default connection limits, how connection pooling works, and how you can enable connection pooling for your applications.

+## Default connection limits

 Each PostgreSQL connection creates a new process in the operating system, which consumes resources.
 PostgreSQL limits the number of open connections for this reason.
 The PostgreSQL connection limit is defined by the `max_connections` parameter.

 In Neon, the size of your compute determines the `max_connections` setting.
 The formula used to calculate `max_connections` is `RAM in bytes / 9531392 bytes`.
 For a Free Tier compute, which has 1 GB of RAM, this works out to approximately 100 connections.
 Larger computes offered with the Neon Pro plan have more RAM and therefore support a larger number of connections.
 For example, a compute with 12 GB of RAM supports 1351 connections.
 You can check the `max_connections` limit for your compute by running the following query from the Neon SQL Editor or a client connected to Neon: